Conferences, Lectures, & Seminars

 This event is open to all eligible individuals.
 USC Viterbi operates all of its activities consistent with the University's Notice of Non-Discrimination.
 Eligibility is not determined based on race, sex, ethnicity, sexual orientation, or any other prohibited factor. -

-Semiconductors and Microelectronics Technology Seminar - Omer Yaffe, Wednesday, March 12th at 10am in EEB 132
+Semiconductors and Microelectronics Technology Seminar - Pavan Nukala, Thursday, April 3rd at 1:30pm in EEB 248

 Ming Hsieh Department of Electrical and Computer Engineering